At a glance: Integrate your Google Ads account with AppsFlyer to display attribution data from all of your campaigns.

 - Type it in AppsFlyer event, then click Create custom.
 Read more about custom event mapping.

 mapped to partner event The unique name or ID of each event, as defined in Google Ads.
-Select the most suitable pre-defined AppsFlyer event from the drop-down box. for users from Select the sending option for the event: - This partner only: Send postbacks only when this event is attributed to Google Ads.
+Select the most suitable pre-defined AppsFlyer event from the drop-down box. for users from Select the sending option for the event:

 - All media sources, including organic: Send postbacks for events attributed to any partner and organic events.